-- a.
-Credit card use is prohibited by all 4-H clubs/groups. - 8.6 Online Processing Accounts (e.g. PayPal) - a.
-Each club/group may only have one online processing account in the club's/group's name. - b.
-All purchases must be approved by the club/group and reflected in the minutes. - c.
-Original receipts must be submitted for account reconciliation and filed with account records. - d.
-If a club treasurer or custodian of the online processing account leaves the position, the account password and e-mail address tied to the account must be changed and transferred to the new custodian of the account. - e.
-There are to be absolutely no personal purchases.
-If a personal purchase occurs within a club/group, the UW 4-H educator or State 4-H office personnel must be notified immediately. - f.
-If clubs/groups are receiving funds through an online processing account, the steps for receiving funds must be followed (8.1) and filed with financial records. - g.
-Funds transferred out of the on-line account (to a club/group checking account) should be documented by printing the on-line processer's communication of the transfer and kept with account records.
+- A. Credit card use is prohibited by all 4-H clubs/groups. - 8.6 On-line processing accounts (i.e. PayPal): If a 4-H club/group chooses to utilize on-line processing accounts, the following guidelines must be used: - A. Each club/group may only have one on-line processing account in the club's/group's name. - B. All purchases must be approved by the club/group and reflected in the minutes. - C. Original receipts must be submitted for account reconciliation and filed with account records. - D. If a club treasurer or custodian of the on-line processing account leaves their position, the account password and e-mail address tied to the account must be changed and transferred to the new custodian of the account. - E. There are to be absolutely no personal purchases.
+If a personal purchase occurs within a club/group, the UW 4-H Educator or State 4-H office personnel need to be notified immediately.

+- F. If clubs/groups are receiving funds through an on-line processing account, the steps for receiving funds must be followed (8.1) and filed with financial records. - G. Funds transferred out of the on-line account (to a club/group checking account) should be documented by printing the on-line processer's communication of the transfer and kept with account records.

-8.7 IRS Tax Reporting and Compliance
+8.5 IRS Tax Reporting and Compliance

-- a.
-4-H clubs and groups are responsible for annual IRS tax reporting in collaboration with the UW 4-H educator. - b.
-The UW 4-H educator is responsible for filing all tax forms and UW GEN reporting.
+- A. 4-H clubs and groups are responsible for annual IRS tax reporting in collaboration with the UW 4-H Educator. - B. The UW 4-H Educator is responsible for filing all tax forms and UW GEN reporting.

-8.8 Retention of Financial Records
+8.6 Retention of Financial Records

-- a.
-4-H clubs and groups are to retain records based on the IRS guidelines, which generally state the statute of limitations is three years after the date filed. - b.
-Detailed records (original invoices and receipts) should be kept on money collected, (from whom, amount collected, and purpose) and spent (date spent, who was paid, amount paid, and purpose of payment). - 9.
-Equipment and Property (Nonperishable) Management - a.
-All equipment or property purchased by or donated to a 4-H club/group is the property of the Wyoming 4-H Program. - b.
-A detailed list of all club/group purchased or donated property and equipment must be maintained as part of the Inventory Report, located in the Annual Treasurer's Report, with the following information: - i.
-Asset description - ii.
-Cost (estimated cost if donated) - iii.
-Date acquired - iv.
-Where property or equipment is located or housed - c.
-An annual inventory of all equipment will be submitted to the county extension office as part of the Annual Treasurer's Report. - d.
-Disposal or sale of property or equipment must be approved by the 4-H club or group and reflected in the minutes and the club/group inventory list.
+- A. 4-H clubs and groups are to retain records based on the IRS guidelines which generally state the stature of limitations run three years after the date filed. - B. Detailed records (original invoices and receipts) should be kept on money collected, (from whom, amount collected, and purpose) and spent (date spent, who was paid, amount paid, and purpose of payment).

+9.0 Equipment and Property (nonperishable) Management

+- A. All equipment or property purchased by or donated to a 4-H club/group is the property of the UW 4-H program. - B. A detailed list of all club/group purchased or donated property and equipment must be maintained as part of the Inventory Report, located in the Annual Treasurer's Report, with the following information: - Asset description - Cost (estimated cost if donated) - Date acquired - Where property or equipment is located or housed - C. An annual inventory of all equipment will be submitted to the County Extension office as part of the Annual Treasurer's Report. - D. Disposal or sale of property or equipment must be approved by the 4-H club or group and reflected in the minutes and the club/group inventory list.

-10. Fundraising
+10.0 Fundraising